Portable Biomechanics Laboratory: Clinically Accessible Movement Analysis from a Handheld Smartphone

 \item Our in-clinic dataset includes 5.5 hours of video from 74 participants recorded with the PBL system during outpatient clinic visits: 55 from a neurosurgery clinic for cervical myelopathy (CM) and 19 from a clinic for knee osteoarthritis (KOA).
 After their standard physician consultations, participants walked in the clinic hallway while a researcher recorded them using the PBL system.
 CM participants also completed the Modified Japanese Orthopedic Association (mJOA) questionnaire \cite{kopjar_validity_2011,tetreault_modified_2017}, which scores upper and lower extremity function.
 Seventeen CM participants were recorded at visits both before and after surgery.

 \end{enumerate}

-\subsubsection{Accuracy Evaluation}
+\subsection{Accuracy Evaluation}

-To evaluate the accuracy of the smartphone-based fits compared to OMC and MMMC, we computed the Median Joint Angle Error (MJAE).
-This is the median of the absolute difference between the two systems over a trial for each joint.
+To evaluate the accuracy of the smartphone-based fits compared to OMC and MMMC, we computed the Median Absolute Error, defined as the median of joint-angle errors within each trial followed by the median of these per-trial medians across trials.
+We used Median Absolute Error because both the within-trial and across-trial error distributions were non-Gaussian.
+When aggregating errors across trials, we report the median and the normalized interquartile range (nIQR), where $nIQR = IQR \cdot 0.7413$.

-To compare moving (handheld) vs static camera video, we also computed fits from single cameras in the MMMC dataset.
-As the MMMC videos captured participants from every angle, we examined the effect of camera viewpoints on joint angle error by classifying the camera position relative to the person into front, back, ipsilateral and contralateral.
+To compare moving (handheld) vs. static camera video, we also computed monocular fits from single cameras in the MMMC dataset.
+Because MMMC records participants from all directions, we examined the influence of camera viewpoint on joint-angle error by classifying viewpoint as front, back, ipsilateral, or contralateral.

-For static camera and some PBL fits, we report the Root Translation Error (RTE), defined as the average Euclidean error between the pelvis location from the PBL reconstruction and ground truth OMC/MMMC reconstruction.
-For PBL, we computed the RTE only for fits with camera rotation but no translation (e.g. during a TUG trial).
+For static-camera and relevant PBL fits, we report the Root Translation Error (RTE), defined as the average Euclidean error between the pelvis location from the PBL reconstruction and the ground-truth OMC/MMMC reconstruction.
+For PBL, RTE was computed only for trials involving camera rotation but no camera translation (e.g., TUG trials).

-When aggregating errors over trials, we report the median and normalized interquartile range (nIQR) for MJAE where $nIQR = IQR \cdot 0.7413$.